vvscode/docs/docs/voice/voice-rest-api/voice-rest-api-callback-api.md

 **action** indicates the action that will be taken if the user presses the pre-defined “dtmf” digit.
 It can either trigger a [PIE Event](#section-prompt-input-event-callback-pie-) with the “return” action, or it can navigate to another menu with the “menu” action.

-**repeatPrompt** is the prompt that will be repeatedly play to the user if the correct DTMF digit is not pressed.
+**repeatPrompt** is the prompt that will be repeatedly played for the user while waiting for a correct DTMF digit to be pressed.
+The maximum length for every applications text-to-speech length is by default 600 characters.
+To change this limit, please contact support.

 **repeats** is the number of times that the repeatPrompt will be played.